kubernetes/kops/docs/images.md

 `image: 099720109477/ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20160830`

+You can find the name for an image using e.g. `aws ec2 describe-images --image-id ami-a3641cb4`

 (Please note that ubuntu is currently undergoing validation testing with k8s - use at your own risk!)

 If you are creating a new cluster you can use the `--image` flag when running `kops create cluster`,